 ABOUT ME

 I am a frequent speaker, blogger, and writer on the impact of technology on the practice of law.
-I am currently the Secretary of the Law Practice Division of the American Bar Association.
+I am the immediate past Chair of the Law Practice Division of the American Bar Association.
 I was formerly Vice-Chair of the ABA’s Law Technology Resource Center, Editor of Law Practice Today Webzine and member of the ABA’s Law Practice Futures Initiative.
-I am also co-author of a book entitled Mass Tort Claims Resolution Facilities and the 2017 and 2016 editions of the American Bar Association’sTechReports.
+I also Chair the Kentucky Law Practice Management Committee.
+I am co-author of a book entitled Mass Tort Claims Resolution Facilities and the 2017 and 2016 editions of the American Bar Association’sTechReports.
 I am former Chair of the Data Breach, Privacy and Cyber Insurance Section of the Federation of Defense and Corporate Counsel.
+I am a certified Technology Master Advocate by the Federation of Defense & Corporate Counsel and member of the faculty of FedTechU, the FDCC’s trial technology certification course.
 You can find me on LinkedIn, TwitterFacebook, and Instagram.

 Formerly a member of Frost Brown Todd LLC and the Firm’s class action, privacy and mass tort groups, I am a national litigator and advisor who is experienced in developing solutions to complex litigation and corporate problems.
 My mission is to find simple, successful and elegant solutions to civil litigation problems and dilemmas primarily in the mass tort, business and consumer class action, and privacy and data breach arenas.
-For most of my career, I specilized in the defense of mass tort actions.
+For most of my career, I specialized in the defense of mass tort actions.
+I now practice with my own firm, embryLaw LLC.

 In addition to practicing law, my passions include education and all things tech and travel related.
 And, finally, I am unabashedly and unapologetically a University of Kentucky basketball fan.